 The Chapel of the Cross, located at 304 E. Franklin Street in Chapel Hill, is the early voting site located most near campus and downtown Chapel Hill.

 Absentee ballot & vote by mail:

 You can request an absentee ballot and vote by mail.
-The deadline to request an absentee ballot is 5 p.m., Tuesday, Oct.
-26, but if you wish to vote by mail you should request your ballot far in advance of this deadline to avoid being affected by postal delays.
+There will be a deadline to request an absentee ballot, but if you wish to vote by mail you should request your ballot far in advance of this deadline to avoid being affected by postal delays.

 You must sign the envelope containing your absentee ballot and you must have one person witness you completing and signing the ballot.
 You may then either mail the ballot back to the board of elections or drop it off at your county board of elections.

 - The Daily Tar Heel Election Center: The Daily Tar Heel’s section on the elections.

 - U.S. Election Assistance Commission: Voter resources & helpful links from the Election Assistance Commission, an independent agency of the United States government established by the Help America Vote Act of 2002.